-The application of fuzzy logic in data retrieval and natural language processing (NLP) has gained significant attention in recent years.
-Zadeh (1965) introduced the concept of fuzzy sets, which laid the foundation for handling imprecision and uncertainty in data.
-Building on this, Bezdek (1981) [13]developed fuzzy clustering algorithms that have been widely adopted in various fields.
+The integration of fuzzy logic into data retrieval and natural language processing (NLP) has emerged as a significant area of research in recent years.
+The concept of fuzzy sets, introduced by Zadeh (1965), established a framework for managing imprecision and uncertainty in data analysis.
+This foundational work was further developed by Bezdek (1981) [13], who pioneered fuzzy clustering algorithms that have since found widespread application across various disciplines.

-Recent studies by Smith et al. (2021) and Johnson (2022) [14] have demonstrated the efficacy of fuzzy search techniques in healthcare data retrieval.
-Smith et al. highlighted the advantages of approximate matching algorithms, such as the Levenshtein Distance, in improving search accuracy within electronic health records.
-Johnson's [15] work extended these findings by applying fuzzy logic to pharmaceutical databases, emphasizing its role in enhancing data reliability and accessibility.
+Contemporary research has increasingly focused on the practical applications of fuzzy logic in healthcare and pharmaceutical contexts.
+Smith et al. (2021) conducted a comprehensive study demonstrating the effectiveness of fuzzy search techniques in healthcare data retrieval.
+Their work highlighted the particular utility of approximate matching algorithms, such as the Levenshtein Distance, in enhancing search accuracy within complex electronic health record systems.
+Building on these findings, Johnson (2022) [14] extended the application of fuzzy logic to pharmaceutical databases, emphasizing its crucial role in improving data reliability and accessibility in this domain.